 Most memorials were ornamental.
 The most popular (about a third) were obelisks, familiar from cemeteries and well-suited to inscriptions and names.
 Over 50 communities chose human figures, most often a soldier but also some female figures representing victory or motherhood.
 Most were ordered from Italian sculptors, and only a few allowed local sculptors to express a New Zealand identity.
 These included Frank Lynch’s ‘untidy soldier’ with undone shoelaces at Devonport and Masterton, Richard Gross’s bare-chested figure at Cambridge, and William Trethewey’s magnificent digger at Kaiapoi and fine symbolic figures in Christchurch.

 Other forms were the cenotaph, modelled on London’s Whitehall monument; arches and gates, which made up about a fifth of the memorials and were common at the entrance of schools or sports grounds; and domed cupolas in five towns.
-Only about 5% were crosses – far less common than in the United Kingdom.
+Only about 5% were crosses – these were far less common than in the United Kingdom.

-Several natural features were also used as memorials, including the large rock at Cave in Canterbury, and Lion Rock at Piha, west of Auckland.
+Several natural features were also used as memorials, including the large rock at Cave in South Canterbury, and Lion Rock at Piha, west of Auckland.

 While a number of memorials, such as the Wellington cenotaph, include sculpted horses, there is just one memorial to a horse.
 The horse, Bess, accompanied Colonel C. G. Powles when he left New Zealand with the Main Body in October 1914.
 She then served with her owner in Egypt, Sinai, Palestine, France, Germany and England.
 The memorial, which includes an Arabic inscription, stands in the fields of Flock House, Manawatū.

-Despite the nationalism supposedly stirred by the war, few national symbols are found on memorials – there are no kiwis and just a few fern leaves.
+Despite the nationalism supposedly stirred by the war, few national symbols are found on memorials – there are no kiwis, and just a few fern leaves.
 More common are wreaths, and British symbols such as lions and Union Jacks.

 The inscriptions too contain little New Zealand content.
-There are classical phrases (about 10% have Latin), biblical quotations such as ‘their name liveth forever more’, and quotations from British poets such as Rudyard Kipling (most notably ‘lest we forget’).
+There are classical phrases (about 10% have Latin), biblical quotations such as ‘their name liveth forever more’, and quotations from British poets such as Rudyard Kipling (most notably, ‘lest we forget’).
 The word ‘New Zealand’ is found on three memorials, but ‘Empire’ is on over 30.

 There was much debate about a national memorial.
 Eventually it was agreed that the government would provide £15,000 for a carillon tower to be grouped with an art gallery and museum in Mt Cook, Wellington.
-The carillon would be played on commemorative days and broadcast to the nation through the radio.
+The carillon would be played on commemorative days and broadcast to the nation over the radio.
 The tower was unveiled on Anzac Day (25 April) 1932, and was one of the last memorials to the war.

 From the beginning of the 20th century memorials of many kinds went up.
 They were a way for Pākehā to endow the landscape with its own history and embellish cities with statuary.